The Andreia Philosophy

 • Do not cross your legs.
 As you’ll see in the video below, it breaks the movement.

-• Close grip pull ups are ineffective.
+• Close grip pull ups are less effective.
 Spread your arms out, and pull.
 You’ll feel the wings in your lats engaging the most.
 Watch your shoulders, as the incorrect form can agitate them.

 • Pause for half of a second in the hole(lowest position).
 You should feel your back stretch as a sign you’ve gone deep enough.
 Don’t wait long enough to rest, don’t move fast enough to not pull yourself up from a complete stop.